 Bitcoin Talk forum user GameKyuubi first used the term “HODLING” by accident during a drunken rant in late 2013.
 The BTC price had just plummeted from $716 to $438 when they titled a post “I AM HODLING” before starting their outburst.
 A self-confessed “bad trader,” they had decided that holding their BTC was a more profitable investment strategy than risking losing it by trying to time the market.

 GameKyuubi’s post reads:

 “I type d that tyitle twice because I knew it was wrong the first time.
 Still wrong. w/e.
 GF’s out at a lesbian bar, BTC crashing WHY AM I HOLDING?
 I’LL TELL YOU WHY.
 It’s because I’m a bad trader and I KNOW I’M A BAD TRADER.”

 The term HODL represents a shared mindset in the crypto community that Satoshi Nakamoto’s creation and other cryptocurrencies are the future of economic interaction.
-Hodlers are not afraid or bothered by short-term price swings in either direction and do not generally attempt to trade.
+Hodlers aren't afraid or bothered by short-term price swings in either direction and don't generally attempt to trade.

 GameKyuubi’s signoff summarized what would become the HODLers position neatly:

 “In a zero-sum game such as this, traders can only take your money if you sell.”